tngaspar/upflyup-unity/README.md

 ## About The Project

-A short platformer mobile game built on the [Unity](https://unity.com/) game engine using <strong>C#</strong> to apply simple Object Oriented Programming concepts.
+A short platformer mobile game built on the [Unity](https://unity.com/) game engine using <strong>C#</strong> for scripting and to apply simple Object Oriented Programming concepts.
 I developed this project purily for learning purposes.

 The most recent vesion of the game may be found at: